babelouest/ulfius/README.md

 ## Note

-I suggest libcurl4-gnutls-dev for the example, but any `libcurl*-dev` library should be sufficent, depending on your needs and configuration.
+I write libcurl4-gnutls-dev for the example, but any `libcurl*-dev` library should be sufficent, depending on your needs and configuration.

 # Installation